 A black beauty.

 Time for a coin grading lesson.
 The way to tell a fully struck coin from a coin with a less than a full strike is by looking at the very top of Jefferson's head.
-Grading the next two coins, both 1958-Ds, the first is smooth, missing the hairlines while the second coin has hairlines that are much bolder.
-This is the very last area to look to verify a full strike........every time.
-This is also the way to distinguish 2004 to 2018 mint set coins from coins made for circulation..... it's in the hair bangs.
+Grading the next two coins, both 1958-Ds, the first is smooth, missing the deep hairlines while the second coin has hairlines that are much bolder.
+This is one of the very last areas to look for to verify a full strike........every time.
+The end steps on the Monticello, not just the center steps, also need to be fully struck.
+Also, the way to distinguish 2004 to 2018 mint set coins from coins made for circulation..... is in the hair bangs.

 I was surprised finding this second 1960-P with a nice strike.